-Going on holiday is great, but how can you get the most bang for your buck when it comes to foreign currency?
+Going on holiday is great, but how can you get the best exchange rate when it comes to foreign currency?
 Getting a good deal is far from straightforward as you’re hit with inflated airport rates and charges for using your bank card abroad.

 But if you know what you’re doing, you can slash the cost of foreign currency and make sure you’re getting the best possible deal on your holiday spending.
 Here’s what you need to know: